Pasta and Rice Conversions — Dry to Cooked, by Weight and by Serving

 Does quinoa convert the same way as rice?

-Yes.
-Use 1 cup quinoa to 2 cups liquid, and it yields about 3 cups cooked — the same 1-2-3 rule as white rice.
-Quinoa is done when the germ ring (a tiny white spiral) appears around each grain, usually after about 15 minutes of simmering.
-For conversions for quinoa, barley, farro, and other grains, see the grain conversions guide.
+Yes — 1 cup quinoa to 2 cups liquid yields about 3 cups cooked, same as white rice.
+It’s done when the germ ring (a tiny white spiral) appears around each grain, usually around 15 minutes.
+For other grains, see the grain conversions guide.

 Is package rice like Rice-a-Roni the same as instant rice?

-Not exactly.
-Instant rice is fully pre-cooked and dehydrated — it rehydrates in just a few minutes with a 1:1 water ratio.
-Rice-a-Roni and similar packaged rice mixes use regular long-grain rice combined with vermicelli pasta and a seasoning packet.
-They cook longer than instant rice and use roughly the same water ratio as regular white rice, but always follow the package instructions — the pasta component affects the timing and liquid absorption.
+No. Instant rice is fully pre-cooked and rehydrates in minutes at a 1:1 ratio.
+Rice-a-Roni uses regular long-grain rice combined with vermicelli and a seasoning packet — it cooks longer and follows roughly the same ratio as standard white rice.
+Always follow the package instructions.

 How do I measure spaghetti without a kitchen scale?